Expert Assessment by Dr. Denise Rousseau and Dr. Kim Cameron

 One issue we would raise is how best to attain “significant” intellectual contributions.
 One characteristic of significant contributions is their tendency to reflect programmatic research efforts.
 In the learning process, students generally need the freedom to explore a variety of questions and research literatures, something this program appears to encourage (although some students wished to have more flexibility in their course work).

 By the time graduates have completed a dissertation, they are more likely to be in a position to present, publish, or otherwise make a significant intellectual contribution.
 But to do so, they may need post-dissertation help with the publication process.
 Ideally they need the opportunity to continue their research based on the deep knowledge acquired through their dissertation.
-In traditional PhD programs in management, graduates go on to tenure-track jobs were they are usually provided with support to do research.
+In traditional PhD programs in management, graduates go on to tenure-track jobs where they are usually provided with support to do research.
 Without such support (including continued collaboration with advisors and colleagues), even well prepared graduates may find it difficult to actually produce a published product for a peer-reviewed journal or book.

 Program’s Placement Among Other Programs